ddustin/CleanBlocks/README.md

 CleanBlocks
 ===========

 A simpler way use blocks safely.
+CleanBlocks also keeps code flow in a visually apparently order that avoids excessive indentation while working well with Xcode's autocompletion.

-### Example: Fill self.label.text with the text of google.com
+### Fill self.label.text with the text of google.com

 ```objective-c
     [[CB weak:self background:^id(CB *cb) {